 The 40 data sets available at data.energystar.gov are also available for developers via SODA API using the Socrata Platform.
 These data sets represent a broad range of product categories and include detailed information by model number about product performance, including energy use and efficiency.
 EPA encourages energy efficiency programs, retailers, and developers to use the APIs to pull current data on ENERGY STAR products and help promote products that have earned the ENERGY STAR.

 ENERGY STAR Logo

 ENERGY STAR is a registered trademark owned by the U.S. Environmental Protection Agency (EPA).
 Consumers recognize and trust the ENERGY STAR logo to represent energy-efficient products that meet certain performance standards.
 EPA maintains the trademark’s integrity by allowing access to the logo on an entity-specific basis, and in association with ENERGY STAR certified models only.
 Please contact Kathleen Vokes at email@example.com for permission to associate the ENERGY STAR certification mark with products listed on the currently certified product APIs available at data.energystar.gov.

 Changes to Datasets and API Versioning System Process

 EPA periodically revises specifications for ENERGY STAR products to keep pace with the evolution among leading products and continue to effectively differentiate efficient products for consumers.
 To ensure that you have information on planned updates to data sets driven by specification changes, EPA will follow a standard deprecation process for changing out data sets as described in the flowchart below.

-For general API support or comments, please join the Google Group ENERGY STAR Products API.
+For general API support or comments, please join the Google Group ENERGY STAR Products API (link is external).